 Lisa Lyons was a bodybuilder photographed by Mapplethorpe that simultaneously represented both feminine and masculine beauty from one individual.
-The book Lady, Lisa Lyon, offers black-and-white photographs of the woman in homoerotic themes with witty utilization of compositions and angles that are critical in photography.
+The book Lady, Lisa Lyon offers black-and-white photographs of women in homoerotic themes with witty utilization of compositions and angles that are critical in photography.

 Kissing Doesn’t Kill: Greed and Indifference Do (1989) by Design by Gran Fury for Art Against AIDS/On The Road and Creative Time, Inc.

 This political art project aimed to reach a broad audience to spread awareness and information about AIDS.
 The creators’ core message pushed others to see how “corporate greed, government inaction, and public indifference” worsened the AIDS epidemic.

 Make Your LGBTQ Art

 Today, the queer community has more freedom to express themselves.
 They are not only bounded by artworks displayed in a museum.
 LGBTQ art is ever-changing and can be found everywhere.